Skip to content

 Further reading:

-How are mappings from local schemas to the reference model created?
+How are mappings from source artifacts to the reference model created?

-These mappings support semantic alignment without requiring modification to the original schema and are managed either by Health-RI (non-invasively in SSSOM) or by partners (embedded in their own RDF models).
+These mappings support semantic alignment without requiring replacement of source artifacts, and can be managed either by Health-RI (non-invasively in SSSOM) or by partners (embedded in their own artifacts where appropriate).

 What is hriv:hasExactMeaning, and how is it different from owl:equivalentClass or skos:exactMatch?

-hriv:hasExactMeaning (equivalent to semiotics:expresses) is used to state that an external concept carries the same intended meaning as a concept in the Health-RI reference model.
-It expresses a strong semantic alignment in terms of shared meaning, but it does not imply logical equivalence.
+hriv:hasExactMeaning (a specialized subproperty of semiotics:expresses) is used to state that an external concept carries the same intended meaning as a concept in the Health-RI reference model—i.e., the expression's semantics are precisely determined by that meaning.
+It expresses a strong meaning mapping, but it does not imply logical equivalence.

 • Unlike owl:equivalentClass, it does not entail formal logical equivalence and therefore avoids unintended reasoning consequences when integrating ontologies with different logical foundations.